CHIEF OF POLICE RECRUITMENT

 ATTEND A COMMUNITY MEETING

-The City scheduled the following community meetings so the public could provide input on the Chief of Police recruitment.
-All meeting dates have now passed.
+The City held five community meetings so the public could provide input on the Chief of Police recruitment profile:

 - Monday, August 9, 2021 – 6-8:00 pm – Garden Hills Academy – 2001 Garden Hills Dr., Champaign